 When we feel tired and depressed, our shoulders tend to curl inward, our spines round out, and we basically collapse into ourselves.
 Sitting up straight can instantly improve confidence, open lungs for more energy, and boost your mood.
 Ready, set, posture check!

-Sometimes when the going gets tough, we isolate ourselves.
-But there’s nothing like a good chat with a friend to reduce stress and increase our feeling of belonging.
-Make it a priority to connect with at least one friend.
-Turn it into a sweat date with yoga or a jog to get endorphins flowing.
-Double whammy!
+Sometimes when the going gets tough, you need a friend.
+There’s truly nothing like a good chat with a friend to reduce stress and increase our feeling of belonging.
+Make it a priority to connect with at least one friend this week with a phone call, Zoom date, or even just a quick text.

 We are all guilty of sitting in front of the TV or mindlessly tapping on our phone as we eat.
 But eliminating distractions and instead being mindful when we eat has been shown to reduce overeating, promote weight loss, and reduce anxiety.

 Ghandi once said, “The best way to find yourself is to lose yourself in the service of others.”
 It’s easy and natural to get caught up in our own problems.
 The best way to turn this around is to focus on helping others whether that’s safely volunteering in-person (with a mask!) or by making a monetary donation to an important cause.

-Two simple, highly underrated hygiene practices I can’t stress enough: washing hands and flossing teeth.
-Wash your hands every chance you get and keep them away from your face.
-This simple habit is single handedly the best way to avoid picking up those nasty viruses going around!
-And don’t forget to floss those pearly whites.
-Keeping your gums clean will not only help you avoid bad breath, but also helps you avoid heart disease.
+We all know the importance of washing your hands nowadays—hopefully, you’re doing it often and using hand sanitizer when soap and water aren’t available—but how regularly are you flossing your teeth?
+Keeping your gums clean will not only help you avoid bad breath but also helps you avoid heart disease.
 The American Dental Association recommends we floss once per day to remove plaque that isn’t eliminated by brushing.

 Food manufacturers tend to sneak sugar, chemicals, and fillers into our food, which we definitely don’t need.
 Take control.
 Less is more when it comes to ingredients so read labels to ensure you are putting premium fuel into your body!